calin-p/datasciencecoursera/Data_Cleaning/ReadMe.md

 ###Licence:

-This data set is produced by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita in November 2012 as base for the followin publication:
+This data set is produced by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita in November 2012 as base for the following publication:

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012